 City of YORK SCENES * York Area Index

-6. St Martin-cum-Gregory, Holy Trinity Priory Church, Micklegate & Bar Convent, Blossom Street
+6. St Martin-cum-Gregory, Holy Trinity Priory Church, Micklegate Bar & the Bar Convent, Blossom Street

 The embraced brick tower of 1844 of St Martin-cum-Gregory church is at the lower end of Micklegate.
 It is set back from the road surrounded by trees and is no longer used for services, but it is the centre for Diocesan Youth Service.
 The church dates from the 12th century (1175 AD mention in the Domesday book) with later additions in the 13th and 15th century.
 The base of the tower is built from Roman masonry from the Temple of Mithras which stood opposite the gate.